lukacaleb/capstone-sockshop/README.md

 ![welcome to jenkins](capstone-pictures/jenkins-pictures/jenkins4.PNG)

-5.this is the automated deployment of sockshop using the jenkinsfile
+5. this is the automated deployment of sockshop using the jenkinsfile and the deployment of the eks cluster using cluster-jenkinsfile.